FSSI Wireless Economic Model (EM)

 After gathering your requirements and familiarizing yourself with the EM tool, input your data into the input cells under the “Service Plans Under Consideration” section of the “Estimate” worksheet.
 See the applicable information icons in the worksheet for instructions regarding individual data entries.

 4. Analyzing the results

-As data is entered, the EM calculates and provides results for optimized cost and plan allocations; that is, the results show the allocation of plan types to achieve the lowest cost.
+As data is entered, the EM calculates and provides results for optimized cost and plan allocations.The results show the allocation of plan types to achieve the lowest cost.

-If data is entered under the “Average Monthly Cost of Existing Plans” in the “Estimate” worksheet, the results will both compare the existing costs and provide the estimated achievable savings using current BPA List Pricing.
+If data is entered under the “Average Monthly Cost of Existing Plans” in the “Estimate” worksheet, the results will compare the existing costs, and provide the estimated achievable savings using current BPA List Pricing.

 Some data entry errors will generate exclamation points to the right of the cells containing the errors.
 For Microsoft Excel 2010 users, error rows will also be highlighted in red.
 Review and correct your data inputs to clear the error conditions in the “Estimate” worksheet.

-After completing the entering of the input data, the results for optimized plans can be found in the “Detailed Plan Information” worksheet.
+After entering the input data, the results for optimized plans can be found in the “Detailed Plan Information” worksheet.